FarronF/limerick-council-meetings/meetings/2022/03/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 8th February 2022.md

 response agencies throughout the pandemic as part of the ‘whole of

-government approach’ at the local and regional level.--- 2
+government approach’ at the local and regional level.
+---
+2

 The issue of ambulances is currently being discussed at national level